TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start.md

 weight: 1
 ---

 We offer a 2 week trial for the Tyk Dashboard & Developer Portal.
-Please signup below to receive your temporary license.
+Please signup below and to receive your temporary license.
+Installation instructions will be provided during the signup process.

-{{< button_left href="https://tyk.io/sign-up/" color="green" content="Free trial" >}}
+{{< button_left href="https://tyk.io/sign-up#self" color="green" content="Free trial" >}}

 If you wish a longer duration trial or want to request a POC please contact the Tyk Team and tell us about your plans: